 Investing in research and innovation is investing in Europe’s future.
-It helps us to compete globally and preserve our unique social model.
-It improves the daily lives of millions of people here in Europe and around the world, helping to solve some of our biggest societal challenges.
+Research helps us to compete globally and preserve our unique social model.
+It improves the daily lives of millions in Europe and around the world.
+It aims to solve some of our biggest societal challenges.

 Overseeing taxation and funding

-The EU levels the playing field by effectively centralising funds and then distributing them out in a coordinated and mutually agreed manner.
+The EU levels the playing field by distributing funds in a mutually agreed manner.

-The EU does not have a direct role in collecting taxes or setting tax rates.
-The amount of tax each citizen pays is decided by their national government, along with how the collected taxes are spent.
+The EU doesn’t take a direct role in collecting taxes or setting tax rates.
+National governments decide the taxes each citizen pays and how to spend them.

-However, the EU far surpasses other international organisations in its democratic control, just as it reaches into far more areas of public policy than its counterparts elsewhere.
-Fullfact
+However, the EU reaches into far more areas of public policy than its counterparts elsewhere.